GoogleCloudPlatform/core-solution-services/INSTALL-BASIC.md

 ## Offline: Create a DNS A record

-The GENIE installation requires setting up a DNS A record that maps your domain or subdomain to your the INGRESS IP ADDRESS.
+The GENIE installation requires setting up a DNS A record that maps your domain or subdomain to your INGRESS IP ADDRESS.
 If you are using your own domain, create the DNS A record now.

-If you plan to use a subdomain of cloudpssolutions.com, ping the `GENIE Solution Dev` with your DOMAIN_NAME and INGRESS_IP, and ask that an A record be created.
+If you plan to use a subdomain of `cloudpssolutions.com`, ping the `GENIE Solution Dev` chat space with your DOMAIN_NAME and INGRESS IP ADDRESS, and ask that an A record be created.

-Once you start this process, you can immediately continue with the rest of the GENIE backend deployment (Step 3).
+Once you start The DNS process, you can immediately continue with the rest of the GENIE backend deployment (Step 3).
-The DNS A record will need to be operational by the end of Step 3 so you can verify the deployment.
+The DNS A record will need to be operational to verify the deployment at the end of Step 3.

 ## Apply the LLM service infarstructure